JeffersonLab/geant4-tutorials/README.md

 > 2. `navigation.html`: creates the table of contents that is shown as _topbar_
 	 > to the users.

+## Test the HTML files

-Once the files are edited, run the python script  `create_pages.py`
-to create the HandsOnX directories containing `index.html`.
+The python script  `create_pages.py` is run by GitHub Actions to create the website.
+It builds the HandsOnX directories containing the various `index.html`.

+To test it locally:

 ```
 ./create_pages.py